 Keflavik Shuttle Bus & Transfer Options

 As such the footfall at Keflavik International has quadrupled in the past decade.
-In fact over nine million people used the airport in 2018!
-Nonetheless the airport staff has handled this unprecedented increase in visitors extremely well.
+In fact, over nine million people used the airport in 2018!
+Nonetheless, the airport staff has handled this unprecedented increase in visitors extremely well.
 The airport has even been shortlisted several times for the Airport Council International ASQ Awards for customer service.
 This is high praise indeed and just goes to show how much hard work has been put in.

-Airport Transfer Services
+Keflavik Airport Transfer Services

-When travellers arrive at the airport Kef the majority will want to transfer from the airport to Reykjavik city center.
+When travelers arrive at the airport KEF, the majority will want to transfer from the airport to Reykjavik city center.
 There may be some visitors that choose to rent a car directly from the airport or some that opt to head to a hotel outside of the capital.
 The vast majority though will choose to head into the city and enjoy a few days in Iceland’s charming capital city first.

 How you decide to take that transfer will depend largely on your group and your preferences.
-Next up we will run through the various options open to you including bus transfers, taxis and hire cars.
+Next up we will run through the various options open to you including bus transfers, taxis, and hire cars.
 The journey between Keflavik Airport and Reykjavik should take between 35 minutes to an hour, depending on traffic and which transfer service you go for.

 Shuttle Bus from Keflavik to Reykjavik